 The District adopted a Five-Year CIP which contains the detailed description of the capital projects, including financial analysis, estimated project costs, and funding sources.
-Construction projects are primarily funded by capital funds, or more specifically, proceeds from the sale of Water Revenue Bonds.
+Construction projects are primarily funded by capital funds, or more specifically, proceeds from the sale of Water Revenue Certificates of Participation.
 The capital funds are sometimes supplemented by federal and state grant funds, when successfully secured by the District.
 For partnership projects, funds may also be contributed by the District's project partners, such as the Los Angeles County Sanitation Districts or Los Angeles County Department of Public Works.
 For non-construction projects, such as the Montebello Forebay Optimization Study, the District's share of the study expenditures will be primarily RA funds (non-capital funds).
-From a budgetary standpoint, the District's total FY2016/17 estimated cost attributable to the CIP is approximately \$13,232,000.
-Debt service requirements consist of principal and interest payments on existing debt.
-The

-District currently has debt service obligations associated with the outstanding 2015 Water Revenue Bonds ("Bonds").
+From a budgetary standpoint, the District's total FY2017/18 estimated cost attributable to the CIP is approximately \$12,957,000 consisting of principal and interest payments the District's debt service obligations associated with the outstanding 2015 Replenishment Assessment Revenue Bonds ("Bonds").